Fraud Prevention

 A scam known as “account takeover” fraud is on the rise, and there are a few things you can watch out for to try to keep it from happening to you.

 What it is.
 The account takeover scam involves theft of your login usernames and passwords with the intent to access, and then take over, your account.
-By impersonating you online, the scammers can use your account as they wish, which usually means taking the money out for themselves.
+This can also include taking over your social media and email accounts, usually as a preliminary step to access financial accounts.
+By impersonating you online, the scammers can use your account(s) as they wish, including taking funds out for themselves.

 How it works.
 This scam usually begins with the fraudster calling, texting, or emailing you and claiming to be an employee of your credit union, bank, or other business where you have an account.
 The caller may already have certain personal details about you, such as the last four digits of a card number, the names of others on your account, a partial Social Security number, or your phone number or address.
+The information they have can make them seem like a legitimate representative, but don’t be fooled!

+The scammer’s next step is to ask you about questionable transactions on your account.
+When you say the transactions aren’t yours, they say they need to verify some details in order to freeze the card/account and prevent theft.
 They may ask you for your online banking user ID to “verify your identity.”
 Once they have your user ID, they’ll enter it and use the “forgot password” option to reset your password, usually while they still have you on the phone.
 If you have two-factor authorization set up, your bank will send you an automatic verification code; the caller will ask for that code, implying that they sent to you.

 That’s all it takes.
 Now the scammer has your user ID, a new password that you don’t know, and full access to your account.
 Your money won’t stay in that account for long.
 What’s worse is that the cybercriminals may also attempt “credential stuffing,” where the login and password from one site are used to try to log in to accounts elsewhere.